victorbarres/victorbarres.github.io/about/index.md

 ## Some personal interests
 * Semiotics (meaning-making in all its forms).
+* Logic with a current interest in J. Y. Girard's Linear Logic and the applications it found in Categorial Grammars)
+* Relations between dynamic and symbolic representations (check out beim Graben's work if you have time)
 * History of cognitive neuroscience, its epistemological foundations, and its impact on our societies.
 * Historical linguistics, evolution of language (biological and cultural), and any crossover those might have (or could have) with NLP.
+* Coffee (black, no sugar).
 * Cryptography.
 * Attempts to use NLP in the pursuit of artistic, absurdist, dadaist, pataphysic, oulipian or any other useless playful goals.
-* Wondrous mathematical results (I didn't say "elegant" - sure Euler's identity is quite nice....).
-* Coffee (black, no sugar).
 * <a href="https://en.wikipedia.org/wiki/Tsundoku"> Tsundoku </a> and labyrinthine <a href="https://libraryofbabel.info/">libraries</a> (you'll find me in the stacks).
-* Baroque and American folk music.
 * <a href="http://www.cultureboxe.com/">Boxing</a>.